 - Developer mailing list: Get in touch with all the MuseScore developers

 Issue tracker: Post and track MuseScore bug reports, feature requests or tasks.
 If you are interested in helping test new features and for bugs, see Comparison of stable, beta, and development versions.
 This helps improve the quality of the next stable release.

 The MuseScore community maintains a collaborative written handbook.
 Any logged in user can edit and improve the handbook pages.
 If you see a mistake or something missing in the handbook, don't hesitate to fix it or extend it—click the ⠇ to the right of the title, choose "Edit," and improve the page.
-In case you like to discuss, post in the documentation forum.
+In cases where you would like to discuss changes, post in the documentation forum.

 People all over the world use MuseScore, thanks to a vibrant community of translators.
 If you want to help with an existing translation, or start a new one, see the instructions below.
 Please ask any questions on the forums, or developers mailing list and share initial work - particularly to avoid further workload, should changes be required.